kaizdev/employee-creator/README.md

 ## Build Steps

 -   Build the project using `npm install` via terminal
--   After installation, run the front end using `npm run dev` and then press `o` or click the local link.
+-   After installation, cd into `employee-frontend` and then run the front end using `npm run dev` and then press `o` or click the local link.
 This will run on localhost port 5173
 -   Create the database table using mySQL and running the command `CREATE DATABASE employee_creator`
 -   The back end is started by running `EmployeecreatorApplication.java` in the `src/main/java/io/nology/employeecreator` folder.
 This will run on port 8080